 Andrew G. Gerson, MD, chief division of maternal fetal medicine, together with Eric J. Carlson, DO, Alan E. Donnenfeld,MD, Garo Megerian, MD, Sara Nicholas, MD, and Antonette T. Dulay, MD, are responsible for the residents MFM curriculum.
 Time is divided between the Perinatal Testing Center (PTC) where ultrasound skills are learned and the Antepartum Unit (APU) where high-risk obstetrical patients are managed.
 Six perinatologists are on staff performing more than 8,000 procedures a year in the PTC at Lankenau.
 Residents work directly with the ultrasonographers and perinatologists.
 The resident covering the MFM service also works in the high-risk clinic under the direction of the perinatologist twice monthly.

 The Friday CORE curriculum includes lectures given by the MFM faculty.

 Female pelvic medicine and reconstructive surgery

-Marc R. Toglia, MD, director of the continence program for women at Riddle Hospital (a part of Main Line Health) and chief of female pelvic medicine and reconstructive surgery, is responsible for the residents' education in urinary incontinence and pelvic floor dysfunction.
+Marc R. Toglia, MD, director of the continence program for women at Riddle Hospital, part of Main Line Health, and chief of female pelvic medicine and reconstructive surgery, along with his associate Mitchell Berger, MD are responsible for the residents' education in urinary incontinence and pelvic floor dysfunction.
 Lectures are given throughout the year on pelvic floor anatomy/function and the diagnosis/management of urinary and fecal incontinence as part of the residents' Friday CORE curriculum lectures.
-While on the female pelvic and reconstructive surgery service, residents work with Dr. Toglia, in the office and receive significant experience in vaginal and urogynecology surgery.
+While on the female pelvic and reconstructive surgery service, residents work with Drs.
+Toglia and Berger, in the office and receive significant experience in vaginal and urogynecology surgery.